Standard 6 of the Care Certificate deals with all forms of Communication.

 In my job role as Support Worker, confidentiality means:

-Confidentiality means respecting the privacy of others and not sharing information that is personal to them without justifiable cause.
-As a health and social care worker it is a very important and fundamental part of the job role to ensure the confidentiality of the individuals I care for.
+Confidentiality means respecting the privacy of others and not sharing information that is personal to them without justifiable cause and preferably with their consent.
+As a health and social care worker, it is a very important and fundamental part of the job role to protect the confidentiality of the individuals I care for.
 This can include ensuring I cannot be overheard by others when talking about them, storing records and documentation securely and only passing information onto others with the individual’s consent (unless there are extenuating circumstances such as a safeguarding issue).

 Familiarise yourself with your workplace’s agreed ways of working in relation to confidentiality.
 Complete the table below to list legislation and agreed ways of working to maintain confidentiality in your daily routines.